brigadecore/brigade/docs/content/topics/genericgateway.md

 ### Calling the CloudEvent endpoint

-When calling the Generic Gateway `cloudevents/v02` endpoint, you must include a valid [0.2 CloudEvent](https://github.com/cloudevents/spec/blob/v0.2/spec.md) message such as:
+When calling the Generic Gateway endpoint for a `cloudevent` (currently this is `/cloudevents/v02`), you must include a valid [0.2 CloudEvent](https://github.com/cloudevents/spec/blob/v0.2/spec.md) message such as:

 ```json
 {